puppetlabs/design-system/packages/react-components/source/react/library/input/Input.md

 ### Size and Shape

-Inputs are available in two different sizes, "medium" and "large" and two different shapes, "squared" and "rounded". "medium" and "squared" inputs are the default.
+Inputs are available in two different sizes, "medium" and "large" and two different shapes, "round" and "oval". "medium" and "round" inputs are the default.

 ```jsx
 <Input